Skip to main content

 • To create a custom datetime trait

-2. Add a Step to Update Custom Traits
+2. Add a Step to your Playbook to Update a Trait

 • Open the Playbook that handles the Segment activity